scarygliders/X11RDP-o-Matic/README.md

   --nocpuoptimize : do not change X11rdp build script to utilize more than 1 of your CPU cores.

-  --reuse         : re-use downloaded X11rdp / xrdp source code if it exists.
-(Default is to download source)

   --nocleanup     : do not remove X11rdp / xrdp source code after installation.
 (Default is to clean up).

   --noinstall     : do not install anything, just build the packages